knavesec/CredMaster/README.md

 3. `pip install -r requirements.txt`
 4. Fill out the config file ([wiki](https://github.com/knavesec/CredMaster/wiki/Config-File)) with desired options, or provide through CLI

+## Quick notes on delays

+- `delay_user` is the minimum amount of time (in seconds) between two tries for a same user.
+- `delay_domain` is the minimum amount of time (in seconds) between two tries for a same domain.
+- `batch_delay` is the minimum amount of time (in seconds) between two batches (batches' size is defined in `batch_size`).
+- `jitter` is the maximum amount of time between two tries (no matter the user or domain).
+- `jitter_min` is the minimum amount of time between two tries (no matter the user or domain).

 ## Benefits & Features ##